schofida/mlod-enhancements/mlod-new-heroic-paths.md

 You are a massive member of your own species, but your heritage does not unlock immediately.
 Your body must be tempered and your blood tested before it begins to express the raw power within.
 You gain the following benefits:

 - You gain the powerful build feature where you have Advantage on any Saving Throw you make to end the Grappled condition on yourself.
 You also count as one size larger when determining your carrying capacity or the weight you can push, drag, or lift.
-- Once on each of your turns, one of your attacks with a melee weapon can deal an extra 1d4 damage to a target on a hit, provided your weapon has the Heavy property.
+- Once on each of your turns, one of your attacks with a weapon or an unarmed strike can deal an extra 1d6 damage to a target on a hit.

 ---